-PDLs in Jails or National Penitentiary3 which was pilot-tested between Davao City Hall of Justice and Davao City Jail; Davao City Hall of Justice and SICA, Bicutan; and Davao City Hall of Justice and the New Bilibid Prison, Muntinlupa, beginning September 1, 2019, for a period of not more than 2 years.
+under A.M.
+No. 01-7-01-SC (Rule on Electronic Evidence).
+In fact, on 25 June 2019, the Supreme Court issued A.M.
+No. 19-05-05-SC on the "Proposed Guidelines on the Use of Videoconferencing Technology for the Remote Appearance or Testimony of Certain PDLs in Jails or National Penitentiary" which was pilot tested between Davao City Hall of Justice and Davao City Jail; Davao City Hall of Justice and SICA, Bicutan; and Davao City Hall of Justice and the New Bilibid Prison, Muntinlupa, beginning September 1, 2019, for a period of not more than 2 years.

-On December 1, 2020, the Supreme Court issued Guidelines on the Conduct of Videoconferencing4 to address the restricted movement and travel of court users during the pandemic.
-The Videoconferencing Guidelines took effect on January 16, 2021, and it will remain effective even after the pandemic, unless revoked.
-The guidelines govern the conduct of videoconferencing before the first and second level courts, Court of Appeals, Sandiganbayan, and Court of Tax Appeals.
-It applies to all actions and proceedings, including small claims cases, in whatever stage when the court finds that the conduct of videoconferencing will be beneficial to the fair, speedy, and efficient administration of justice.
+On 01 December 2020, the Supreme Court issued A.M.
+No. 20-12-01-SC to establish the guidelines on the conduct of videoconferencing to address the restricted movement and travel of court users during the pandemic.
+A.M.
+No. 20-12-01-SC took effect on 16 January 2021, and it will remain effective even after the pandemic, unless revoked.
+The guidelines in A.M.
+20-12-01-SC will govern the conduct of videoconferencing before the first and second level courts, Court of Appeals, Sandiganbayan, and Court of Tax Appeals.
+It will apply to all actions and proceedings, including small claims cases, in whatever stage when the court finds that the conduct of videoconferencing will be beneficial to the fair, speedy, and efficient administration of justice.

-In a way, the ability of all courts to conduct videoconferencing hearings has been a welcome alternative in addressing the delay of case dispositions during the state of public health emergency.
-Videoconferencing have fully protected public health with advantages such as convenience and efficiency for litigants, as they save time by not having to travel or wait in courtrooms, and the courts benefited by having a more reliable schedule.
-Thus, all participants involved in case handling appreciated the ability to dispose cases more promptly.
+In a way, the ability of all Courts to conduct videoconferencing hearings has been a welcome alternative in addressing the delay of case dispositions during the state of public health emergency.
+Videoconferencing have fully protected public health with advantages such as convenience and efficiency for litigants, as they save time by not having to travel or wait in courtrooms, and the Courts benefited by having a more reliable